-Covid 19 Coronavirus: In Australia, New Zealanders are 'absolutely desperate' for help
+Covid 19 coronavirus: Kiwis in Australia 'absolutely desperate' for help

 "Welfare assistance may be available to some other temporary visa holders if they face significant financial hardship under the Special Benefit payment," the spokesperson said.

-"New Zealand citizens in Australia on a Special Category Visa (subclass 444) may have access (to) a range of payments, depending on their circumstances."
+"New Zealand citizens in Australia on a Special Category Visa (subclass 444) may have access [to] a range of payments, depending on their circumstances."

-Mr Robinson worked in tourism in Tasmania, an industry that has been hit hard by the coronavirus.
+Robinson worked in tourism in Tasmania, an industry that has been hit hard by the coronavirus.

-"When they (the Government) banned the cruise ships I got a text message from my boss saying 'Alax, I'm really sorry but we don't have a job for you anymore'," he said.
+"When they [the Government] banned the cruise ships I got a text message from my boss saying 'Alax, I'm really sorry but we don't have a job for you anymore'," he said.

-"I was literally walking to work (when I got the text); it happened that suddenly."
+"I was literally walking to work [when I got the text]; it happened that suddenly."

-He spent what he had left on his journey back to his family in Brisbane.
-The trip from Tasmania to Queensland cost him about $1000 due to petrol and the ferry to get to Australia's mainland.
+He spent what he had left on his journey to his family in Brisbane.
+The trip from Tasmania to Queensland cost him about $1000 in petrol and ferry to the mainland.
 It was everything he had left.

 "I just need to be able to pay my landlord so I don't get evicted," he said.